Frequently Asked Questions

 Where can I find the formal specification?

-The RFC specification document is a work in progress, developed publicly in the cesmii/i3x GitHub repository.
-The live OpenAPI specification with interactive docs is at https://i3x.i3x.dev/v0/docs.
+The specification comes in two forms: an OpenAPI Spec and an Implementation Guide, both are in Beta, and being developed publicly in the cesmii/i3x GitHub repository.
+The live OpenAPI specification with interactive docs is at https://api.i3x.dev/v1/docs, while the Implementation Guide is at text.

 Where can I find more information?